Skip to content

 Gaia Pieraccioni

-The course is addressed to HEC students with an elementary/ pre-intermediate knowledge of Italian (A2-B1) who need to improve their reading comprehension of historical sources for their research.
+The course is addressed to PhDs and Fellows with a pre-intermediate knowledge of Italian (A2) who need to improve their reading comprehension of academic texts for their research or want to improve their understanding of academic language in Italian.

 Learning outcomes